 Chapter 173-13 Accessing Confidential Personal Information

-(A) Introduction: Chapter 173-13 regulates employee access to the confidential personal information that ODA retains.
-ODA has promulgated this chapter in response to section 1347.15 of the Revised Code.
+(A) Introduction: Chapter 173-13 of the Administrative Code regulates ODA employee access to the confidential personal information that ODA maintains.

 (B) Definitions for Chapter 173-13 of the Administrative Code:

-(2) "Acquisition of a new computer system" means the purchase of a "computer system," as defined in this rule, that is not a computer system currently in place nor one for which the acquisition process has been initiated as of the effective date of this rule.
+"Acquisition of a new computer system" means the purchase of a "computer system," as defined in this rule, that is not a computer system that is currently in place nor one for which the acquisition process was initiated on or before August 30, 2010.

 For personal information systems, whether manual or computer systems, that contain confidential personal information, ODA shall do the following: